 During Semesters 1 and 2, students should meet with additional potential committee members.
-Specific rules governing the formation of the committee are set by the Graduate School and Geography cannot be in the minority on any committee.
+Specific rules governing the formation of the committee are set by the Graduate School (consult their website) and Geography cannot be in the minority on any committee.
 Masters-level committees must have three members and 2 are from Geography.
-For Ph.D. students, committees must consist of at least 4 members, and one member must be declared as the external member - this faculty cannot hold a joint affiliation with Geography and their job is to represent the Graduate School in all committee meetings.
-If a minor is selected, a faculty member outside of Geography must also represent this minor; this person can double as the minor representative and external member.
-It is possible to have more committee members than the minimum of four.
+For Ph.D. students, committees must consist of at least 4 members, and one member must be the external member - this faculty cannot hold a joint affiliation with Geography and their job is to represent the Graduate School in all committee meetings.
+If a minor is selected, a faculty member outside of Geography must also represent this minor; this person will double as the minor representative and external member.
+It is possible to have more committee members than four.
 It is Geography's policy that an affiliate faculty member cannot serve as a committee chair, and no more than one affiliate faculty can serve on a committee.
 Committees must be submitted to the Graduate School - forms are to be filed with the Department's Graduate Secretary, who then enters the information into GIMS.
-Please check GIMS to verify that your committee information is correct.
-The Supervisory Committee will be responsible for all subsequent advisement received by the graduate student, including coursework.
-Please establish your committee by the end of your first year in the program as required by the graduate school.
-Present a program of study containing intended coursework at your initial committee meeting (usually held at the end of year 1 or start of year 2) for approval.
+If you wish to add a concentration to your degree, see the Graduate Secretary.
+Please check GIMS to verify that your committee and degree information is correct.
+The Supervisory Committee will be responsible for all subsequent advisement you receive, including coursework.
+The Graduate School REQUIRES that you establish your committee by the end of your first year in the program.
+Present a program of study containing intended coursework at your initial committee meeting (held at the end of year 1 or start of year 2).